 FIRST WEEKS AT HOME

-Our kittens go to their new homes when they are about thirteen weeks old, which means you have several weeks to continue to positively socialize them.
+Our kittens go to their new homes when they are about sixteen weeks old, which means you will continue to build on their good foundation and positively socialize them.

-Here are some of the most important things that you want to be doing with your kitten during the remainder of the sensitive period:
+Here are some of the most important things that you want to be doing with your kitten during the remainder of the socialization period:

 - Interact with lots of people – children and adults